 Unfortunately, just because you have a low insurance rate in one province, doesn’t mean that you will have one in another.
-Different provinces are higher risk than others.
-Depending on the province that you live, there can actually be several hundred dollars difference in the average price of auto insurance.
+Different provinces are at higher risk than others.
+Depending on the province that you live in, there can actually be a several hundred dollars difference in the average price of auto insurance.
 This is something that you might want to keep in mind if you are thinking about moving.
 You need to be able to afford the differences in auto insurance coverage.
 Your old auto insurance rate is likely completely out of the question.
 Call ahead of time if you want to know for certain.

 Do I Need to Apply for a Particular International Driving Permit to Drive in a Different Province?

 A tourist visiting Canada that has an international driving permit does not need to apply for a different permit for each province.
 An international driving permit allows you to drive anywhere you want to in Canada.
 In fact, an international driving permit can actually be transferred into both French and English.
 An international driving permit lasts for a period of one year before it expires.
-After that time, you’re going to have to apply to get a Canadian drivers license in the province that you are living in.
-Once you get your Canadian drivers license, you can continue to drive wherever you want to across Canada.
+After that time, you’re going to have to apply to get a Canadian driver’s license in the province that you are living in.
+Once you get your Canadian driver’s license, you can continue to drive wherever you want to across Canada.

 Canadian auto insurance licenses are pretty relaxed.
 You can drive anywhere you want to in Canada with a valid license issued by any province.
 However, it is important to make sure that you keep your license from expiring.
-You also need to make sure you have the proper license for the location that you live.
+You also need to make sure you have the proper license for the location where you live.
 Not doing so can result in fines being issued and you can even have your license suspended.
 As long as you keep on top of things, you should have no issues.